YCAMInterlab/ofxTimeline/README.md

 # WORK IN PROGRESS - DO NOT PUBLICIZE #
 This project is part of a 3 month research residency at YCAM.
-I'm prototyping the code and philosophy in public, inviting many of you who have found your way to this site to share and contribute ideas.
-I hope that after three months we can publish the theory and practice together.
-For the moment however it's important that this project say a bit under the radar as the ideas are still in formation.
+I'm prototyping the code and philosophy in public, inviting many of you who have found your way here to share and contribute ideas.
+I hope that after the residency I can publish a developed theory and practice together.
+For the moment however it's important that this project stay under the radar as the ideas are still in formation.

 Thanks!